AviatrixSystems/Docs/HowTos/rbac_faq.rst

 Can there be multiple admin users?
 ----------------------------------------------------------

 Yes.
-Only admin can add more admin users.
+Only an admin can add more admin users.
 An admin user has the same privilege as the login admin with full access to all pages and accounts.

 In this example, an admin creates a new admin user, Jennifer.
 The admin performs the following steps.